10 Jobs You Didn't Know You Could Get with a Criminal Justice Degree

 In this job, you help businesses and organizations deal with external threats.
 You also help them identify internal threats to information that are proprietary in nature or goods meant for retail sale.
 What are these 'internal threats?'
 Simple: Employees.

 There have been studies that show how damaging disgruntled employees can be for companies.
-A study by Gallup concluded that disgruntled employees cost the United States between $450 and $550 billion per year.
-Having the human resources available who can spot these threats early is well worth the investment, and can pay your salary.
+A 2017 study by the National Retail Federation found that 30% of shoplifting incidents were committed by employees.
+Having the HR resources available to spot these threats early is well worth the investment, and can pay your salary.

 #2- Crime Victims Service Coordinator

 When someone is the victim of a crime, or related to a loved one who is the victim of a violent crime, they need all the support they can get.
 This goes beyond the emotional needs, and extends into help with daily tasks, such as appointment setting and arrangements that need to be made as a result of the crime.
 Unfortunately, police officers and social workers don't always have the time to dedicate to these tasks.
 Crime service specialists are essential to making sure the victim and their family is okay throughout the process, while allowing law enforcement to focus on their role in the investigation.

 These types of jobs that require a criminal justice degree are not typically glorified on the crime shows or movies.